azureautomation/vso-agent-tasks/Tasks/StartAzureAutomationRunbook/README.md

 ## Overview

 This task is used to start a runbook in Azure Automation.
-It can optionally take parameters required for the runbook entered in json form.
+It can optionally take a parameters file required for the runbook entered in json form.
 Example:

 ```PowerShell